Detailed Guide forSecondary School Teachers, Except Special and Career/Technical Education in San Diego County

-The median wage in 2016 for Secondary School Teachers, Except Special and Career/Technical Education in California is $75,843 annually.
-The median wage for Secondary School Teachers, Except Special and Career/Technical Education in San Diego County is $76,939 annually.
+The median wage in 2016 for Secondary School Teachers, Except Special and Career/Technical Education in California was $75,843 annually.
+The median wage for Secondary School Teachers, Except Special and Career/Technical Education in San Diego County was $76,939 annually.
 The median is the point at which half of the workers earn more and half earn less.

 |Annual Wages for 2016||Low|

 |View Wages for All Areas|